umputun/reproxy/README.md

 - `--gzip` enables gizp compression for responses.
 - `--max=N` allows to set the maximum size of request (default 64k)
 - `--header` sets extra header(s) added to each proxied request
+- `--timeout.*` various timeouts for both server and proxy transport.
+See `timeout` section in [All Application Options](https://github.com/umputun/reproxy#all-application-options)

 ## Ping and health checks